42-Short/rust/subjects/module-06.md

 }
 ```

-4. Every time an `unsafe` block is used, it must be annotated with a `SAFETY:` directive.
+4. Every time an `unsafe` block is used, it must be annotated with a `SAFETY:` directive, explaining the
+thinking process behind this code.

 ```rust
 let slice: &[u32] = &[1, 2, 3];